awsdocs/amazon-transcribe-developer-guide/doc_source/auto-lang-id.md

 }
 ```

-## Getting notifications using Automatic language identification<a name="lang-id-cloudwatch"></a>
+## Getting notifications when Amazon Transcribe identifies the language in your media file<a name="lang-id-cloudwatch"></a>

-Amazon Transcribe can notify you if it successfully identifies the language of your media file before the transcription job finishes\.
+Amazon Transcribe can notify you before your transcription job finishes if it successfully identifies the language of your media file\.
 To receive a notification, enable a rule for an Amazon CloudWatch event\.
 CloudWatch is a service you can use to monitor your AWS resources and applications in real time\.
 For more information see [What Is Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)\.

-For more information about the CloudWatch events that show whether the language has been identified successfully in your audio, see [Language identification events](cloud-watch-events.md#lang-id-event)\.
+For more information about CloudWatch and automatic language identification events, see [Language identification events](cloud-watch-events.md#lang-id-event)\.
 For general information about CloudWatch events in Amazon Transcribe, see [Using Amazon EventBridge with Amazon Transcribe](cloud-watch-events.md)\.